 THC Historic Resources Survey Packet

 THC staff created a free Historic Resources Survey Packet that is available to anyone interested in conducting a historic resources survey.
 The Packet includes all of the presentations and documents listed on the Useful Survey Tools webpage in addition to the THC-designed Access database survey template.
-The Packet is on CD and will be mailed upon request.
-To request a CD, please contact firstname.lastname@example.org.
+The Packet is available for download upon request.
+To request a download link, please contact email@example.com.